-Thanks to the support from the Creative Europe programme, enoa is able to launch Young Opera Makers wich offers an ambitious four-year-programme consisting of a wide variety of activities hosted by enoa members all over Europe including workshops, labs, residencies, co-productions and co-commissions.
+Thanks to the support from the Creative Europe programme, enoa was able to launch in May 2016 Young Opera Makers wich offers an ambitious four-year-programme consisting of a wide variety of activities hosted by enoa members all over Europe including workshops, labs, residencies, co-productions and co-commissions.
 With this new programme, the network aims to give young artists the keys to their occupational integration and international career development.

 130 activities will be organised over 4 years: